 Make it a habit to celebrate those who are willing to demonstrate their individuality and creativity.
 It can be as simple as tolerating “out-there” comments or complimenting someone wearing a unique outfit.
 Share an encouraging smile and let that person know “those colors brightened my day” or “thanks for being you.”

 The scientific method is grounded in observation.
 In addition to focused observation for the purpose of science, observe for the simple sake of wondering.
-When you remove the pressure of an end goal, you remove the stress, and your students and classroom culture can more easily open up to new ideas.
+When you remove the pressure of an end goal, you remove the stress, and your students and learning culture can more easily open up to new ideas.

 “Above all watch with glittering eyes the whole world around you, because the greatest secrets are hidden in the most unlikely places.
 Those who don’t believe in magic will never find it.” — Roald Dahl